anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent SHOULD set the Accept field in the request-header indicating the acceptable Content-Type for the voucher-response.
 The voucher-response Content-Type header field SHOULD be set to `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

+### Pledge-Voucher-Request (RVR) Processing by Registrar

 After receiving the PVR from registrar-agent, the registrar SHALL perform the verification as defined in section 5.3 of {{RFC8995}}.
-In addition, the registrar shall verify the following parameters from the PVR:
+In addition, the registrar SHALL verify the following parameters from the PVR:

-* agent-provided-proximity-registrar-cert: MUST contain registrar's own registrar EE certificate to ensure the registrar in proximity of the registrar-agent is the destination for this PVR.
+* agent-provided-proximity-registrar-cert: MUST contain registrar's own registrar EE certificate to ensure the registrar in proximity of the registrar-agent is the desired registrar for this PVR.

-* agent-signed-data: The registrar MUST verify that the agent provided data has been signed with the LDevID(RegAgt) credential indicated in the "kid" JOSE header parameter.
+* agent-signed-data: The registrar MUST verify that the agent provided data has been signed with the LDevID(RegAgt) credentials indicated in the "kid" JOSE header parameter.
-  The registrar MUST verify that the LDevID(ReAgt) certificate, used to sign the data, is still valid.
+  The registrar MUST verify that the LDevID(ReAgt) certificate, corresponding to the signature, is still valid.
   If the certificate is already expired, the registrar SHALL reject the request.
   Validity of used signing certificates at the time of signing the agent-signed-data is necessary to avoid that a rogue registrar-agent generates agent-signed-data objects to onboard arbitrary pledges at a later point in time, see also {{sec_cons_reg-agt}}.
-  The registrar MUST fetch the LDevID(RegAgt) certificate, based on the provided SubjectKeyIdentifier (SKID) contained in the kid header of the agent-signed-data, and perform this verification.
+  The registrar MUST fetch the LDevID(RegAgt) certificate, based on the provided SubjectKeyIdentifier (SKID) contained in the "kid" header parameter of the agent-signed-data, and perform this verification.
   This requires, that the registrar can fetch the LDevID(RegAgt) certificate data (including intermediate CA certificates if existent) based on the SKID.

 If the validation fails the registrar SHOULD respond with HTTP 404 Not Found status code to the registrar-agent.